-Anxiety Therapy Sacramento, San Francisco, Bay Area, Austin
+Therapy for Anxiety— Sacramento, San Francisco, Bay Area, Austin

-Anxiety Therapy Sacramento and California: Who Can Benefit
+Anxiety Therapy Sacramento and Bay Area: Who Can Benefit

-Does this sound familiar?
-Overthinking is normal for you.
-Sometimes you might even think it helps you.
+If you have anxiety, overthinking is normal for you.
+You might even think it helps you.
 Isn’t that why you do such a great job?
 This is what makes you “conscientious,” right?
 Your perfectionism has helped you achieve, so why would it be a bad thing?

 Remember when you could watch a show and actually pay attention to it?